Chandni-L5/DishShare/README.md

 # DishShare

-[DishShare](https://dishshare-d8c892b46f87.herokuapp.com/) is a Django based website designed to bring together a community of homecooks and amateur chefs.
-This platform provides users with the ability to create, share and discover new recipes whilst engaging with other users through comments, likes and dislikes.
+[DishShare](https://dishshare-d8c892b46f87.herokuapp.com/) is a full-stack recipe sharing platform built with Django, designed to bring together a community of homecooks and amateur chefs.
+This platform provides users with the ability discover, submit, and manage their own recipes whilst engaging with other users through comments, likes and dislikes.

 Whether you are seeking inspiration for your next meal or want to showcase your culinary creativity, DishShare makes it easier to connect with food lovers across the world at your fingertips.